 Analyze the document regarding type fonts used, and prepare to get them or find equivalents.

 Export all text from the PDF into a XML or TXT file.
 This process will leave tags on both the PDF and the TXT/XML files to enable importing the text back while preserving formatting (i.e. font, size, color, bold, italic, etc.) as well as the position of each text block.

 Using another program (which may be Microsoft Word), translate the XML file, keeping all tags intact.
 Check for spelling, grammar, etc.

-Back to InFix Pro, import the XML file back.
+Back to InFix Pro, import the TXT/XML file back.
 At this time, the program will ask for the partially embedded fonts in the original PDF file, which don’t have all the characters used.
 Readiness is required to replace them.